Skip to main content

 Can you help before discharge, while we're still planning?

 Absolutely.
 In fact, planning ahead produces the smoothest transitions.
-Call us before discharge and we can advise on preparing the home, recommend any equipment that should be in place, and arrange for a therapist to visit soon after your parent arrives home.
+Call us before discharge and we can advise on preparing the home, recommend any equipment that should be in place, and arrange for a therapist to visit soon after the person arrives home.
 This reduces stress for everyone.

 Which areas do you cover for hospital discharge rehabilitation?